mehdaoui-fatima/darkly/xss-basics/Resources/description.md

 **How to prevent**

+To prevent XSS attacks, it is important to:

 1- Verify Output Escaping: Ensure that all user input is escaped properly in all contexts (e.g., text, links, images) to prevent any HTML or JavaScript from executing.
 This includes handling attributes like onclick, onload, or onerror.